lawrennd/talks/_atomic-human/the-atomic-human-tim.md

-  I'll contrast our own (evolved, locked-in, embodied) intelligence with the capabilities of machine intelligence and speculate on what it means for the information infrastructure in our future businesses.
+  I'll contrast our own (evolved, locked-in, embodied) intelligence with the capabilities of machine intelligence and speculate on what it means for the information infrastructure in our corporations.

   This talk is based on Neil's book "The Atomic Human".
 author: